What is brand strategy and how to make a lasting impact?

 All the products in the same range are grouped together under a single brand name.

-For example, Dove offers complementary products on the hygiene market, with the same milk care product theme: soaps, deodorants, shower gels, shampoos, etc.
+For example, Dove company offers complementary products on the hygiene market, with the same milk care product theme: soaps, deodorants, shower gels, shampoos, etc.

 Several brands are brought together under a mother brand whose reputation is well established, such as Nestlé, for example.

 This type of branding appeals to a totally different segment of clients.
 People who are not interested in brands and brand equity.
 They will choose anti-brand.
-This strategy is also used with basic products, such as sugar, flour, etc.
+This brand strategy is also used with basic products, such as sugar, flour, etc.

 It's all about finding your key arguments but also about keeping your promises so that the client becomes an ambassador for your brand.